 - Not suitable for professional use

-Venum Contender Gloves come with multi layered foam padding.
+Venum Contender Gloves come with multi-layered foam padding.
 This added buffer gives you greater shock absorption and protection for your hand.
 The curved shape makes it easier for your hand to work more effortlessly.

 The curved design follows your hand’s natural curve and gives you proper leverage and feel to strike as if there is no glove in your hand.
 This helps increase your performance.
 You can score more points if your hands are not constricted by the glove but rather complemented by it.

 This also reduces the risk of injury.
 The extra padding makes sure of that, but the curved design adds to that.
 The material is synthetic premium leather.
 You can be sure that this glove is very durable and very affordable because of the material.
-You can use these as heavy bag gloves if you want.

 There is a large and wide Velcro strap for better wrist protection.
 It gives you additional protection for your wrist and hand.
 The strap makes sure you have a snug fit, and you don’t have to worry about fixing your gloves after a while.